My process as a copywriter for sustainable businesses

 I could.
 But no amount of research can replace the unique perspective of a real-world buyer, an expert, or a business owner or founder.
 And you want that perspective in the writing.
 Trust me.
 It’s astounding the insights that come up.
 Things I would never think of.
 Not in a million years.

-Of course I do research!
-Tons of it.
+I do tons of research.
 Especially before brainstorming.
-So if there’s a dedicated research phase, it happens now.
+If there’s a dedicated research phase, it happens now.

 Brainstorm